International System of Units

 The SI comprises a coherent system of units of measurement starting with seven base units, which are the second (symbol s, the unit of time), metre (m, length), kilogram (kg, mass), ampere (A, electric current), kelvin (K, thermodynamic temperature), mole (mol, amount of substance), and candela (cd, luminous intensity).
 The system can accommodate coherent units for an unlimited number of additional quantities.
 These are called coherent derived units, which can always be represented as products of powers of the base units.
 Twenty-two coherent derived units have been provided with special names and symbols.

 The seven base units and the 22 coherent derived units with special names and symbols may be used in combination to express other coherent derived units.
 Since the sizes of coherent units will be convenient for only some applications and not for others, the SI provides twenty-four prefixes which, when added to the name and symbol of a coherent unit produce twenty-four additional (non-coherent) SI units for the same quantity; these non-coherent units are always decimal (i.e. power-of-ten) multiples and sub-multiples of the coherent unit.
-The SI is intended to be an evolving system; units and prefixes are created and unit definitions are modified through international agreement as the technology of measurement progresses and the precision of measurements improves.